Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Added a setting on resource spawner to disable the use of quick harvest perk
 - New Node: `Find Actor Ambush Points`
 - New Node: `Toggle Prevent Fly`

+`0.8.5`
+- Added Item Stack Size Multiplier to the general settings of the server.
+(Experimental) (Best to reboot after any change)
+- Added Inventory Size Multiplier to the general settings of the server.
+(Experiemental) (Best to reboot after any change)
+- Node `Get Date` now also return the local date along side UTC
+- New Nodes:
+    - Is Character in Own Land Claim
+    - Set Unconscious
+    - Is Unconscious
+    - Get/Set Admin Tool Parameter.
+For now only Post Process Anchor And Lights are compatible, more will be added in the future.

 ## Changed
 `0.8.0`